 “When I look back, I am so impressed again with the life-giving power of literature.
 If I were a young person today, trying to gain a sense of myself in the world, I would do that again by reading, just as I did when I was young.” – Maya Angelou

 A home reading scheme is operated throughout the school whereby children bring home books to share with their families each week.
-As well as fostering a love of reading, this gives the school and parents a regular way of communicating about children’s reading.
 Instilling a love of reading is a key aim of our reading curriculum, so children do get opportunities throughout the week to read for pleasure.
 These opportunities include daily story times, whole class reading sessions and buddy reading with their partner classes in the library.

-In Year 1, the children take part in a scheme called Daily Supported Reading.
+In Year 1 and Year 2, the children take part in a scheme called Daily Supported Reading.
 In these sessions the children enjoy daily independent reading in small groups matched to their independent reading level and are led by a trained adult.
-If there are children in year 2 who have gaps in their fluency (overall pace of reading) they are also enrolled into the Daily Supported Reading scheme.
+If there are children in other year groups who have gaps in their fluency (overall pace of reading) they are also enrolled into the Daily Supported Reading scheme.

 The use of engaging, relevant and high quality texts is central to our writing curriculum.
 These act as stimuli for children to develop and extend their writing skills.
 Children write for purpose wherever possible on a theme linked to the half termly topic.
 This commitment to ensuring the children write for purpose is why we have planned our writing curriculum around a scheme called ‘Grammar for Writing’.
 This scheme has been adapted into three curriculums: EYFS and Year 1, KS1 and Year 3 and Years 4 – 6.

 In the EYFS and KS1, phonics is taught daily.
-At Haseltine, we follow Letters and Sounds.
+At Haseltine, we follow a new scheme called Little Wandle.
 In addition to planned phonics sessions, the children are encouraged to apply this in their own reading and writing.
 In KS2, children who have gaps in their phonic knowledge receive additional teaching or intervention to ensure that they are fluent in using phonics.

-Every week, children from Years 1 to Year 6 have a spelling test.
+Every week, children from Years 2 to Year 6 have a spelling test.
 Spellings are also set for the following week, and sent home to be practised.
 The children will also practise personalised spellings in class if the need arises.
 Spelling is taught 3 times a week in KS2 (we follow a scheme called Essential Spelling) and daily (through phonics) in KS1.

 At Haseltine, children are encouraged to use a cursive script from the Foundation Stage.
-This is practised daily throughout the school to ensure excellence.
+This is practised weekly throughout the school to ensure excellence.